 |FUNMNTL OF PHYSICS-W/LAB II:SM|

 |SEM: (Earth, Space, Science)|

-Alternative course in geology with approval
+Alternative course in physical or natural sciences with approval

 |Human Social Systems|